-1 Membership of the Board/Apologies Apologies had been received from Tom Brailsford, Service Director (Resources, Improvement and Partnerships) and Stewart Horn, Head of Childrens Integrated Commissioning.
+1. Membership of the Board/Apologies

+Apologies had been received from Tom Brailsford, Service Director (Resources, Improvement and Partnerships) and Stewart Horn, Head of Childrens Integrated Commissioning.

-2 Minutes of previous meeting
+2. Minutes

-The Board considered the minutes of the last meeting held on 27 September 2022.
+The Board considered the minutes of the last meeting held on 12th July 2022.
+It was noted that Cllr Richard Smiths apologies be added to the minutes.